Rehan2244/react-guided-webtour/README.md

 # React Guided WebTour

 An interactive guided tour component for React applications with beautiful animations and customizable tooltips.
-Built with React, Framer Motion, and HeroUI for modern web applications.
+Built with **vanilla JavaScript and CSS** - zero external dependencies for animations!

 ## ✨ Features